kookma/TiddlyFor/README.md

 * Refined to be suitable for research and education

 ## How to use
 No installation is requird.
-Simply download the html file (TiddlyFor.html) open it in your favorite browser!
+Simply go to https://github.com/kookma/TiddlyFor/releases and download from the latest release the html file (for example TiddlyFor-5.1.17.html) open it in your favorite browser!

 * For more help see [TiddlyWiki](http://tiddlywiki.com)
 * For editing the contents, it is recommneded to use TiddlyDesktop or similar, or use on Node.js.
 See [TiddlyWiki](http://tiddlywiki.com) for more details